Suped

 quarantine or reject

-The usual baseline before logo display is considered.
+The usual policy baseline before logo display is considered.

-Suped's Hosted DMARC helps teams move through policy staging without editing DNS for every small change.
-That matters when BIMI is tied to several sending platforms and sub-domains, because failed sources need to be fixed before the policy moves to enforcement.
-Suped also connects the authentication view with blocklist (blacklist) monitoring and real-time alerts, which helps catch reputation or configuration problems before a logo rollout turns into a guessing exercise.
+Suped's Hosted DMARC product lets teams stage policy changes without editing DNS for every adjustment.
+That matters when BIMI covers several sending platforms and subdomains, because failing sources must be fixed before enforcement.
+Suped's reporting also connects authentication results with blocklist (blacklist) monitoring and real-time alerts, which helps the team catch reputation or configuration problems during a logo rollout.

 DMARC record detail view showing SPF, DKIM, DMARC, rDNS diagnostics, and DNS records

-For a quick check outside the dashboard, use the DMARC checker to confirm the record syntax, then use the domain health checker when you need a broader view of DMARC, SPF, DKIM, and DNS health before publishing BIMI.
+For a quick check outside the dashboard, use the DMARC checker to confirm record syntax.
+Then use the domain health checker for a broader view of DMARC, SPF, DKIM, and DNS health before publishing BIMI.

 ?